biraj21/llm-server-from-scratch/README.md

-# LLM Serving from Scratch
+# Model Serving from Scratch

 FastAPI server for serving language and speech models with batched inference and streaming support.